Leftover Vegetable Fried Rice is a delicious way to clear out the refrigerator. Better than takeout!

 Another frequent inhabitant of our refrigerator is leftover rice.
 As it so happens—in my experience, at least—day-old rice (or even 2–3 days) yields the best fried rice.
 WIN.
 I have tried short and long grain rice in my Leftover Vegetable Fried Rice recipe: both seem to work equally well (I have not tried brown rice, though).
 Our favorite rices are jasmine and Basmati, so we usually have one or the other on hand.
 Keep it cold!

-Let me quickly back up and say that I have been making some form of this fried rice recipe for a very long time.
+I have been making some form of this fried rice recipe for a very long time.
 But I have always done it wrong: my rice would always stick to the pan.
 It was still delicious, but cleanup was problematic.
 I finally figured out (thanks to Kenji Lopez-Alt of The Food Lab) that my pan was not hot enough, and that I needed to fry the rice in batches.

 If you don’t have day-old rice on hand, The Food Lab suggests rinsing your rice before cooking it.
 Then, when it’s cooked, spread the rice out on a tray for about 15 minutes.
 This allows the surface moisture to evaporate so your freshly cooked rice won’t stick together.